TommasoCosimi/HomeLab/OS/02-Postinstall.md

 ## Install QEMU

-As per the [Fedora Documentation](https://docs.fedoraproject.org/en-US/fedora-server/virtualization/installation/#_installing_libvirt_virtualization_software), it is possible to add Virtual Machines support through the use of QEMU and KVM and to add this functionality to Cockpit through the execution of this command:
+As per the [Fedora Documentation](https://docs.fedoraproject.org/en-US/fedora-server/virtualization/installation/#_installing_libvirt_virtualization_software), it is possible to add Virtual Machines support through the use of QEMU and KVM and to add this functionality to Cockpit.

 ```shell
 $ sudo dnf install qemu-kvm-core libvirt virt-install cockpit-machines guestfs-tools
 ```

-If you plan on virtualizing Windows machines, also install `libguestfs-tools`.
+If you plan on having Windows guest, also install `libguestfs-tools`.

 After that, enable the `libvirtd` service and socket: